2022 Mathematics Degree Guide

 Although you will be mostly focused on math, writing is also an important skill to develop.
 Students should work on writing clearly and concisely to make complex issues easy to understand for the average reader.
 Writing skills will also aid you when applying for jobs.

 New students will need to have completed high school or a GED program and each school will have their own minimum GPA and SAT/ACT test requirements.
-In addition to these basic mathematics program qualifications, to serve in some math careers, special certification may be required outside of your degree.
+Once you obtain your degree, additional math certifications required to pursue a career in this field.

 Types of Mathematics Degrees

-Math degree levels vary.
-You can spend many years getting as high as a research / scholarship based doctorate's in mathematics to something that takes less time like a first year certificate.
+There are many different math degree levels.
+You can get anything from a in mathematics to the highest math degree, a .
 How long it takes to complete some common math degree levels is shown below.